 I am writing to encourage you to support full funding for international family planning and reproductive health, including resources for the United Nations Population Fund (UNFPA), as part of the U.S. foreign aid budget.
+Recent efforts by the administration and members of Congress to reduce or eliminate this vital funding will have devastating consequences in the lives of millions of women and their families who rely on U.S. assistance to access basic health care.
 225 million girls and women around the world don’t want to be pregnant, but face barriers or lack of access to effective contraceptives.
 This inability to delay pregnancy for girls, one-third of whom are married in the developing world, and to plan pregnancy for women, leads to higher rates of maternal mortality, higher rates of infant mortality, more school drop outs, and lower incomes.

 Every year, close to 300,000 women die in developing countries because of pregnancy-related causes.
 Pregnancy and childbirth complications still remain a leading cause of death for girls in the developing world, whose bodies are not ready to give birth.
 Providing the 225 million girls and women with information about and access to the family planning services they currently lack could significantly reduce maternal and infant deaths.

 Beyond the health benefits, young women who can delay and plan child birth are more likely to receive an education, raise their standard of living, and climb out of poverty.

 Investments in international family planning are also cost-effective.
 Every dollar spent on family planning can save governments up to $6 in averted health care and other costs.
 Further, as Melinda Gates recently noted: no country in the last 50 years has emerged from poverty without expanding access to contraceptives.